 Training courses in mining, oil & gas and environmental geostatistics

 Short course training, like the one provided by Geovariances, is an excellent option to acquire relevant knowledge and practical skills quickly and efficiently.
-Geovariances also supports the 5-week post-graduate training program called The Mining CFSG or Cycle de Formation Spécialisée en Géostatistique (Specialized Training Cycle in Geostatistics) provided by the Center for Geosciences from MINES ParisTech and leading to the award of a post-master degree in geostatistics.
+Geovariances also supports the 10-week high-level training program in geostatistics called The Mining CFSG or Cycle de Formation Spécialisée en Géostatistique (Specialized Training Cycle in Geostatistics) provided by the Center for Geosciences from MINES ParisTech.
 More info →

 Choose the training best suited to your profile